Duvall follows Ozuna with 3 HRs; Braves complete sweep

 POSITIVE THOUGHTS

-Red Sox manager Ron Roenicke was asked before the game how he handles all the losing this season.
+Roenicke was asked before the game how he handles all the losing this season.

 “I think the easy way to do this, is to focus to try and get people better,” he said.
 “As long as I’m able to focus on that, the wins and losses don’t get to me too much.”